 The date when students submit a completed withdrawal form to the Student Enrollment Center to cancel their registration or to withdraw from all courses determines their eligibility for a refund.
 Refunds are not given on individual course drops (withdrawals) after the end of the drop period.

-A student who submits to the Student Enrollment Center an officially approved withdrawal form prior to the beginning of any semester is eligible for a complete refund of all fees except the application fee and registration and room deposits.
+A student who submits to the Student Enrollment Center an officially approved withdrawal form prior to the beginning of any semester is eligible for a complete refund of all fees except the application fee, room deposit, and enrollment fee.

 (Please refer to refund policies that pertain to housing and meal refunds, if applicable.)